JosefNemec/PlayniteDocs/docs/manual/features/emulationSupport/addingNewEmulators.md

 In this example, we end with `gba,zip,7z,elf,agb,mb,rom,bin`

 > [!WARNING]
-> The supported file types list must be separated with a comma (,), not contain the period (.) or spaces!
+> The supported file types list must be separated with a comma "`,`", not contain the period "`.`" or spaces!

-5. After finishing, click `Save` to save the changes.
+1. After finishing, click `Save` to save the changes.

    ![Emulation_CustomProfileConfig](images/Emulation_CustomProfileConfig.jpg)

 > [!NOTE]
-> A lot of arcade emulators require ROM file to be passed via command line argument as a file name without complete path or file name without an extension.
+> A lot of arcade emulators require ROM file to be passed through a command line argument as a file name without complete path or file name without an extension.
 In that case you can use `{ImageName}` or `{ImageNameNoExt}` (See [game variables](../../advanced/gameVariables.md)), instead of {ImagePath} which contains full path to a ROM file.

 ## Emulators properties